Sample Itinerary

 ARRIVAL IN WINDHOEK

-After landing at Windhoek’s International Hosea Kutako Airport, you will be welcomed by our representative who will transfer you to The Olive Exclusive where you will stay in great comfort on your first night in Namibia.
-After your arrival at the hotel you will have time to settle into your suite before dinner.
-Dinner tonight can be enjoyed at The Olive’s excellent and stylish in-house restaurant.
+After landing at Windhoek’s Hosea Kutako International Airport, you will be welcomed by our representative and transferred to The Weinberg, where you will stay in great comfort for your first night in Namibia.
+Upon arrival at the hotel, you will have time to settle in, relax on your private balcony, or visit the Sky Bar, where panoramic views and tapas await.

-Windhoek, Namibia’s capital city is nestled amongst rolling hills, bounded by the Eros Mountains in the east, the Auas Mountains to the south and the Khomas Hochland in the west.
-It is a meeting place between Africa and Europe, the modern and the old.
-In the capital’s main street, well-preserved German colonial buildings are in sharp contrast with modern architectural styles, while Herero women in their traditional Victorian dresses mingle with executives dressed in the latest fashions.
-Centrally located within Namibia, Windhoek is an excellent starting point for an adventurous holiday for many visitors to the country and an ideal base from where to explore the rest of the country.
+Windhoek, Namibia’s capital city, is nestled among rolling hills and bordered by the Eros Mountains to the east, the Auas Mountains to the south, and the Khomas Hochland to the west.
+It serves as a meeting point between Africa and Europe, and between modern life and historical influences.
+Along the main street, well-preserved German colonial buildings stand in contrast to contemporary architecture, while Herero women in traditional Victorian-style dress move through the city alongside professionals in modern attire.
+Centrally located within Namibia, Windhoek is an ideal starting point for an adventurous journey and a convenient base from which to explore the rest of the country.

 Day 2